joelio/java-gitlab-deploy-poc/tests/README.md

 3. Provide clear feedback on test results
 4. Ensure all aspects of the pipeline are tested

-The test driver follows our core testing principle:
+The test driver follows our core testing principle of ensuring consistency between test and production environments.
-> "The files we want to ship are the files under test, with no divergence from that end state."

 ## Troubleshooting